ts-docs/ts-docs/docsPages/Guides/Options.md

 ### name

 The name of the project that appears in the sidebar.
-Name of irst provided entry point is by default.
+Name of first provided entry point is by default.

 ### out